Enter your email address below and subscribe to our newsletter

 • Preheat one pan: Set the temperature to on medium low heat.
 Drizzle two tablespoons of olive oil and melt the butter at the same time.
 Distribute the zucchini in a single layer and move them around to coat them with oil and butter.
 Cook the zucchini for 3 minutes on each side or until browned.
 Move the pan from the heat if you are cooking the spices separately.

 • Cook the Spices: On a separate pan that is preheated on low temperature, add the garlic, salt, pepper, Cajun spice, dried parsley, paprika powder and olive oil, and cook for 2 minutes while continuously stirring.
+Add the spices into the pan of zucchini and gently toss to coat them.
+Garnish with fresh parsley and Parmesan cheese to serve.

 Keyword :sauteed zucchini